 Since 1988, we have helped more than 2,000 families stabilize their lives by providing housing and support services to help them break the cycle and gain the confidence, skills and health to remain securely housed.

 If you need help with housing or connection to services, please Click Here »

-Due to a lack of affordable housing, there are currently 4,600 families – about 11,000 people – on the waitlist for rent-geared-to-income housing in the region of Niagara.
+Due to a lack of affordable housing, there are currently 5,500 families on the waitlist for rent-geared-to-income housing in the region of Niagara.

 While they wait, they are living in substandard rentals, in shelters, on friends’ couches and in cars, even on the streets.
 They are at increased risk for illness, violence and abuse, and family breakdown.

 Our goal at Bethlehem Housing and Support Services is to ensure that we are doing everything we can to help men, women and families in need of stable housing in Niagara.